Tucker29/hello-world/English_1.md

 # Janpanese culture of Kaizan.  #Single minute principle.
 ## 2018.12.23
 anonymous: er non ni mers.    anonymous search query: ker ri z.
+be prone to:
+rigorous defination:
+weave: woven  ##Internet is like digital fabric that's woven into the life of us all.

 eye candy:养眼
 eyesore:眼中钉